 Yes, I said it.
 This is probably the most challenging lesson to put into practice but the most important.
 Along with all life’s competing factors, it must be a priority to find ways to positively express yourself emotionally and creatively.
 The buzzword for this today is called “self-care”.

 However, the type of self-care I am referring to goes beyond just bubble baths and getting your nails done, which is also important.
 It is proactively building into your schedule outlets or measures for consistent self-care that will decrease the need to function in “survival mode”.

 When we ignore our own personal needs for long periods of time, we go into survival mode because our tanks are running on empty.
-It is hard to imagine but the same way we schedule meetings, conference calls and play dates we must build in ways to express ourselves emotionally and creatively.
-This will look different for everyone because what rejuvenates you does not necessarily rejuvenate me.
-It can be a scheduled swimming session twice a month, a painting class every month, a quarterly spiritual retreat, going to yoga once a week, taking piano classes or quarterly attending cooking classes.
+It is hard to imagine but the same way we schedule meetings, conference calls, and play dates we must build in ways to express ourselves emotionally and creatively.
+This will look different for everyone because what rejuvenates you do not necessarily rejuvenate me.
+It can be a scheduled swimming session twice a month, a painting class every month, a quarterly spiritual retreat, going to yoga once a week, taking piano classes, or quarterly attending cooking classes.
 Whatever you do, what is most important is building it into your schedule.

 This is in addition to other self-care measures such as meditating or praying every morning/evening, going for a daily walk, or going to the spa once a month.
 Another suggestion, once every 3 months check-in to a hotel room for a day.
-This would be dependent on your budget and after making preparations with your husband (if you are married), family and many close friends.
+This would be dependent on your budget and after making preparations with your husband (if you are married), family, and many close friends.
 The goal is to spend 24 hours in rest and relaxation; escaping interruptions and the stressors of the world.
 Whatever tickles your fancy or meets your budget, as long as you make yourself a priority consistently and unapologetically.